 The Helen Zell Writers' Program is a fully-funded MFA Program.

-In the first year, all MFA students accepted into the program are offered a full tuition waiver and a stipend of $16,000, as well as $6,000 in summer funding.
-The total first year package equals $22,000.
-Applicants may also be considered, where appropriate, for Rackham Merit Fellowships, which offer, together with Department of English funding, a stipend and summer-funding package equalling $22,000.
+In the first year, all MFA students accepted into the program are offered a full tuition waiver, a stipend of $16,000, as well as $6,000 in summer funding, and health care benefits.
+The total first year package equals $22,000 + benefits.
+Applicants may also be considered, where appropriate, for Rackham Merit Fellowships.

 Additionally, various fellowships and prizes are awarded each year to MFA students.
 Specific opportunities are described below.